 Due to Eichmann’s meticulous work and oversight, all train routes in Europe at that time worked like a clockwork, so that hundreds of thousands of Jews and other “lower races” collected from all over Europe could be transported to concentration camps in Eastern Europe without serious technical problems.

-You know the rest of the story: Most of the prisoners, including many women and children, brought to the concentration camps in crowded cattle wagons were murdered with poison gas in special shower rooms.
-Some of these prisoners were used as guinea pigs in the most perverse medical experiments.
+You know the rest of the story: Most of the prisoners, including many women and children, who were brought to the concentration camps in crowded cattle wagons were murdered with poison gas in special shower rooms.
+Some of these prisoners were used as guinea pigs in most perverse medical experiments.
 Only a very small minority of the captives could survive these hideous concentration camps.
 These few survivors were in an extremely miserable condition when they were finally rescued at the end of the Second World War.

 Eichmann, who, like many post-war Nazis, fled to Argentina after the war, was captured by the Israeli secret police Mossad in Buenos Aires in 1960, and brought to Israel to stand trial.

 The philosopher Hannah Arendt (1906-75) dealed personally with the Eichmann case.
 What kind of a maniac, pervert and sadistic person should he be to have brought hundreds of thousands of people to torture and death without blinking an eye?

 During the trial, Eichmann’s personality is scientifically examined by the philosopher Arendt and expert psychologists.
 The emerging conclusion shocked everyone:

 Eichmann was not at all the maniac, pervert or sadistic person one might expect.
 Eichmann could hardly be called even a typical Nazi.
 First of all, he was not a hardcore racist; he did not feel any hatred or enmity towards the Jews.

 He had not visited the concentration camps even once, because he did not care about what was going on there, and preferred not to know so as not to strain his mind and conscience.